40 years ago, Chevy Chase uttered the immortal words “Let’s play golf” in the classic golf movie Caddyshack.

 What is it that we miss?
 That is the million dollar question.
 We all play the game for different reasons.
 Some like the camaraderie.
 For others it is the opportunity to be out in nature, breathing fresh air.
 Competition is the motivation for some, while others appreciate the architecture and design features.
 There are those who love the challenge of trying to improve and shoot lower scores.

 We all long for the feeling of that well struck drive and watching our ball split the fairway.
 The sensation we experience when we hit an iron shot flush dead centre in the middle of the face is one we all love and crave in equal measure.

 Whatever your personal “why”, your personal “thing about golf”, make sure you place ENJOYMENT high on, if not at the top of your list when we do get back out there.

 As someone a lot wiser than me once said, “Ask yourself why you play golf, when you play golf.”
 Think about that for a minute.
 There is much wisdom in what might appear a simple question.

 When we are shown the green light to play, don’t stress when one of your playing companions tells you that you lifted your head, bent your left arm in your backswing or that your swing was too fast.
 Forget the regurgitated cliches, which are probably well wide of the mark anyway, simply appreciate the opportunity to play golf.
 After all that is what we have all been asking for as golfers.

 If you see a member of the Greenkeeping staff, please thank them for all their hard work.
 They play a massive role in your enjoyment of the game but are often under-valued and overlooked.

-Until the time comes, don’t wish your life away dreaming about that opening tee shot or winning putt, take action and head over to our catalogue by clicking here.
+Until the time comes, don’t wish your life away dreaming about that opening tee shot or winning putt, take action and head over to our store by clicking here.

 Let’s play golf…..soon.